Are Metric T Nuts the Right Fastener for Your Flexible Mounting Needs?

 If you’re not sure which T nut to buy, follow these steps:

 1. Measure the T-slot opening: Use a caliper to measure the width of the slot’s opening (the gap on the extrusion’s surface).
-For example, a 2020 extrusion has a T-slot opening of ~6mm.
+For a 2020 extrusion, this is ~6mm.

-2. Measure the T-slot depth: Measure how far the slot goes into the extrusion (from the opening to the bottom of the T-head channel).
+2. Measure the T-slot depth: Measure how far the slot goes into the extrusion (from opening to bottom of T-head channel).
 A 2020 extrusion typically has a T-slot depth of ~10mm.

 3. Match to the T nut: The T nut’s T-head must be narrower than the slot’s internal channel (so it slides) but wider than the opening (so it doesn’t pull out).
 For a 2020 extrusion, an M5 metric T nut with a 16mm T-head width and 6mm height works best.